elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_10.md

 RJ11 wires × 1

+***Tips: You may need to purchase [Nezha Inventor's Kit](https://www.elecfreaks.com/nezha-inventor-s-kit-for-micro-bit-without-micro-bit-board.html) if you want all the above compoents.***

 ### Connection Diagram
 Connect the potentiometer to J1, the two motors to M1&M4 on the Nezha expansion board as the picture shows.